Brief Descriptions of Graduate Programs

 The MSBA is for students who want to solve important business problems through the analysis of data and statistics.
 The MSBA trains students to become data scientists, an important new career field in which professionals use algorithms and formulas to identify which business problems to solve, then devise strategies to solve them.
 Students with a liberal arts degree and a mind for math and statistics can move right into this professional degree program.
 30-45 graduate credits.

 Finance (MS) Also Available online!

 This program is designed to meet the highly specialized needs of the finance industry, providing greater depth in graduate finance education, necessitated by the ever-increasing complexities challenging the profession.
 The flexibility of the program serves the professional needs of financial institutions and the corporate finance and investment communities.

 Students earn the 30 credit hour degree entirely through evening on-campus courses, or entirely through online courses, or through a mixture of both.
 Online courses are the same courses as taught on the Dearborn campus, taught by the same full-time faculty.
 There is no distinction between online courses and on-campus courses or the degree earned.
 There is no on-campus residency requirement, so students can earn their degree from anywhere.

-Information Systems (MS) Online!
+Information Systems (MS) Blended online and campus!

 The MS-Information Systems program is designed to serve the needs of current IS professionals who wish to advance their careers, as well as those who wish to earn a professional degree to compliment their liberal arts or other non-IS education.
 The degree features a flexible interdisciplinary curriculum appropriate for network administrators, database administrators, project managers, systems analysts, project controllers, webmasters, and senior managers, up to the level of chief information officer (CIO).